About PreGen

 Physical problems (or structural anomalies) are present in 2-5% of all pregnancies and can cause health conditions for a baby.
 More than 80% of these differences are due to genetic events but it can be difficult to identify the genetic cause of differences before the baby is born.
 Prenatal genomic testing can sometimes help to find the cause.
 This information helps families consider available options and could better manage a baby’s health during the pregnancy or after the birth.

-Information collected during the PreGen study will help to understand the best way to care for families who have genomic testing in pregnancy and to assess the future use of a Medicare item number for prenatal genomic testing.
+Information collected during the PreGen study will help clinicians understand the best way to care for families who have genomic testing in pregnancy and to assess the future use of a Medicare item number for prenatal genomic testing.